 What if a robot saves a life by operating on a person?
 If the same thing happens again, but this time by accident—who would be at fault then?
-Even though no one was hurt, there will be some unforeseen consequences resulting from the actions taken by technology that is meant to save lives.
+Even though no one was hurt, there will be some unforeseen consequences resulting from the actions taken by technology that are meant to save lives.

 3. Privacy Issues

 In recent years, people have been giving social media and technology companies more privacy and freedom for free services or discounted prices.
 They do so because they rely on them for information and communication with friends.
 What happens when everything you ever said online gets discovered and used against you?
 What’s stopping it from happening now?